President's Awards

 Eligibility

 ASU faculty and staff may apply.
-Ideas can be developed by teams and take many forms.
-Projects or programs must be developed, completed, implemented and show measurable results.
+Teams can develop ideas and can take many forms.
+Applicants must develop, complete, implement and show measurable results from their project or program.
 Interested applicants must be prequalified for final applications.

 A committee will review each submission and determine if the proposed project or program aligns with the selected award.
-Those that align will receive an official invitation to apply in early 2023.
+Those who align will receive an official invitation to apply in early 2024.

 Contact Patty Rosciano for inquiries about submitted proposals.